SuperJohan64/D2R-AHK-Runner/README.md

 ## Instructions

-Optional - If you want to make sure your Single Player characters are safely backed up, run these scripts from a directory that's synced with Dropbox, OneDrive, Google Drive or another Cloud storage service.
+Optional - If you want to make sure your single player characters are safely backed up run these scripts from a directory that's synced to a cloud storage service.

 1. Install [AutoHotKey](https://www.autohotkey.com).
 2. Create a shortcut for Diablo II Resurrected in the same folder as these scripts and make sure it is called "Diablo II Resurrected".